lisagjh/lisavanderhoorn.nl/src/content/blog/css-carousels.md

 CSS Carousels are the new way to create carousels without any JS.
 In this post I'm exploring how they work, and combining the new scroll markers with anchor positioning and `sibling-index()`.

+Check the demo out on the home page.

 ## Setup

 I started out with a simple `ul`, containing `li` element with the blog post preview content.